The Cost of Hiring the Wrong Employee

 by Meredith McGhan

-As a manager, you’ve probably had this happen: you’ve hired someone you want to believe can do the job.
+As a manager, you may not be constantly thinking about the cost of hiring employees, but you’ve probably had this happen: you’ve hired someone you want to believe can do the job.
 After all, they were the best out of everyone you interviewed, and it took a long time to find them — long enough for your company’s profits to dip because no one was in that position, and because you and your staff were busy looking for a replacement and other things got put on the back burner.

 The new hire’s decent at the job, and you’re sure that once they learn the ropes, they’ll be great.
 The fact that they’re new is a plus, in a way — you don’t have to pay them what their predecessor made, and therefore your company’s saving money in the long run, right?

 Wrong.
+Those offsets aren’t going to reduce the cost of hiring employees, especially if you hire the wrong one.
 If you were to stop and add up what your company lost during the search process, and while your new person is getting a toehold in the organization, you’d be lucky to break even.

 There are many hidden costs attendant to the termination and hiring cycle, including revenue losses, outlays of extra cash, and man-hours spent in various recruiting duties by all levels of staff – especially for small businesses.
 Here’s a list of the typical ones — though it’s always prudent to expect the unexpected, and look at this list as conservative and by no means comprehensive.